tldr-pages/tldr/pages/common/seq.md

 `seq -s " " 5 3 20`

-- Format the output with (4 digit) zero padding:
+- Format output width to a minimum of 4 digits padding with zeros as necessary:

 `seq -f "%04g" 5 3 20`